 When you’ve lost your job, it's important to check—right away—on compensation due, benefits, references, and unemployment.
 If you have been fired and haven't been informed about benefits, contact the Human Resources department at your former employer or your manager to request information on the status of your benefits.
-Follow this checklist to make sure you have covered all the bases.

 The day you get fired, your focus will waver between the immediate (“I just got fired.
 What do I do now?”) and the very long-term (“Is my career over?”).
 To keep from getting lost in the details or psyching yourself out, it helps to have a plan.

 This step-by-step list tells you what you need to know when you have been fired from your job—and what to focus on today, tomorrow, and so on.

 Things Not to Say (or Do) If You're Fired

-We’ve all seen it in movies: the hero gets fired from his job, makes a big scene that either embarrasses his evil boss or sets the hero up for eventual redemption, and then stomps out of the office, accompanied by stirring music.
+We’ve all seen it in movies: the hero gets fired from his job, makes a big scene that either embarrasses his evil boss or sets the hero up for eventual redemption and then stomps out of the office, accompanied by stirring music.

 Does My Employer Have to Provide Notice of Termination?

 Short answer: probably not.
-When an employee is terminated or laid-off, there are no federal regulations requiring employers to give advance notice to the employee unless the employee is covered by an individual contract with their employer, a union/collective bargaining agreement, or the WARN Act.
+When an employee is terminated or laid off, there are no federal regulations requiring employers to give advance notice to the employee unless the employee is covered by an individual contract with their employer, a collective bargaining agreement, or the WARN Act.

-05Were You Fired for Cause?
-Find Out
+Were You Fired for Cause?

 When an employee is terminated for cause, they are fired from their job for a specific reason, for example, being chronically late, stealing, spending too much on social media, or having a bad attitude.

-07What Is Wrongful Termination?
+What Is Wrongful Termination?

 Wrongful termination happens when an employee is discharged from employment for illegal reasons or if company policy is violated when the employee is fired.
-If you were wrongly terminated, you may be able to appeal the decision.
+If you were wrongly terminated, you might be able to appeal the decision.

-09How to Answer the Interview Question, “Why Were You Fired?”
+How to Answer the Interview Question, “Why Were You Fired?”